Macrometacorp/docs/docs/cep/windows/window-types/unique/index.md

 title: WINDOW UNIQUE
 ---

-This window is used with a namespace such as `WINDOW UNIQUE:windowName`.
+This window is used with a namespace such as `WINDOW UNIQUE:WINDOW_NAME`.
 The window retains and processes unique events based on the given parameters.

+## Unique Windows

 | Function         | Description                 |
 |-----------------------|------------------------------------------------------------|